mike-lawrence/aria/README.md

 ### Features under development
 * Diagnostics-driven sampling, whereby the model performance is monitored on a variety of criteria (divergences encountered, rhats, ESS; also standard sample-count as well as wall-time) and terminates only when those criteria are met.
-* Nicer progress indicators, including the above noted performance metrics and estimated time remaining.
+* Nicer progress indicators, including the above noted performance metrics and estimated time remaining, all appearing using the RStudio Jobs interface.
 * During-sampling redirection of output to an [ArviZ](https://arviz-devs.github.io/arviz/)-compliant file format, enabling faster post-sampling access to the output data as well as during-sampling monitoring of the posterior (i.e. in addition to the diagnostics above, the posterior for your parameters).
 * Resuming sampling of unexpectedly-terminated chains.
 * Data-Model stamped sampling, warning the user when they are re-sampling a data-and-model combination that already has posterior results anywhere in the working directory (achieved by quickly checking a header in any netCDF files found).